jimm/patchmaster/site/tutorial.md

 In a terminal window, type

 {% highlight bash %}
-unimidi list
+patchmaster --list
 {% endhighlight %}

 This command lists all the input and output instruments that are attached to your Mac, whether physical or virtual.
-You'll need to remember the input and output instrument numbers listed by `unimidi`.
+You'll need to remember the input and output instrument numbers.

 ## Add them to your PatchMaster file